 For injuries involving more than $5,000.00 in medical care, it is highly recommended that you retain an attorney in Georgia to ensure that your medical bills are covered and that you recover compensation for pain and suffering, lost wages, and any losses related to the car accident.

-For an in depth review of your specific circumstances, call the Law Offices of Betty Nguyen Davis today for a free consultation.
+For an in depth review of your specific circumstances, call The Davis Injury Firm today for a consultation.
 We can be reached at 404-593-2620.